Phani-LP/Student-Registration-Forms/README.md

 2. CRUD operations were performed on the models [StudentRegister, StudentContact]<br>
 3. Displaying the registered student list<br></H5>

-<h3>The studentRegister model is used to store the student details:</h3>
+<h3>The StudentRegister model will to store the following details:</h3>
 <ul>
   <li>Name</li>
   <li>Age</li>